codezinx/fraccents/README.md

 A simple app that you can use to copy French accents.
 Great for language learners.

-Une appli simpe que vous pouver utiliser pour copier les accents français.
+Une appli simple que vous pouver utiliser pour copier les accents français.
 Bons pour les apprenants de langue étrangère.

 ### How to Use / Comment utiliser